East of Dawlish Brook

 - I’ve been writing a Qigong newsletter in one form or another since March 2005

-But when you combine it with Exercise and Nutrition it becomes even more powerful and effective.
-I finally realised this when I started writing Smiling From The Heart.
+The good news is that when you combine Qigong with Exercise and Nutrition it becomes even more powerful and effective.

 You see I’d always mistakenly believed that it was taboo to combine Qigong with anything, especially with physical exercise.

 I also believed Qigong was a cure for all ills.

 I no longer believe that Qigong on its own, is an effective tool for losing fat.

 - Qigong on its own is not fast, effective, or efficient enough to use as a fat loss tool.
 Though if your weight is linked to emotional eating then Qigong can help.